Team18-InterIIT/Team18_FedEx_InterIIT24/README.md

 There are two primary ways to run the code:

 1. **Using the Dashboard** (Recommended):
    After running the `run.py` file, a dashboard will open in your default browser.
-You can upload a dataset, and run the code using the dashboard.
+You can upload a dataset, and run the code using the dashboard. <b> Any new test cases must use the same input format as the original test case <b>
     ```bash
     python run.py
     ```

 2. **Using the Command Line**:
     You can also run the code using the command line.
 The following command will run the code on the dataset `Challenge_FedEx.txt`: